More than half of Airbus’ annual single-aisle aircraft output comes from Hamburg-Finkenwerder.

 Apprenticeships in Germany, where dual education has a long tradition, have become an essential pillar for Airbus.
 The Duales Studium is such a programme, where students combine formal education with a more practical and specialised approach in a company for a period of three to five years.

-With a staff of some 47,000 in the country, Airbus employees represent roughly half of the entire German aerospace industry staffing.
+With a staff of more than 46,000 in the country, Airbus employees represent roughly half of the entire German aerospace industry staffing.
 Since the company’s foundation, the number of people employed at Airbus in Germany has risen; and as growth rates in the industry indicate, this success story is destined to continue for years to come.

 A founding nation of Airbus, Germany will continue to be a key pillar for the success of the company around the world.